3.6 Provisions, Contingent Liabilities and Contingent Assets Provisions:

 The Company's financial risk management is an internal part of how to plan and execute its business strategies.
 The company is exposed to market risk, credit risk and liquidity risk.

-The company senior management overseas the management of these risks.
-The senior Professionals working to manage the financial risks and the appropriate financial risk governance framework for the company are accountable to the Board of Directors and Audit Committee.
-This process provided assurance the Company’s senior management that the Company’s financial risk-taking activities are governed by appropriate policies and procedures and that financial risk are identified, measured and managed in accordance with Company policies and Company risk objectives.
-In the event of crises caused due to external factors such as caused by recent pandemic "COVID 19" the management assesses the recoverability of its assets, maturity of its liabilities to factor it in cash flow forecast to ensure there is enough liquidity in these situations through internal and external source of funds.
-These forecast and assumptions are reviewed by board of directors.
+The Company's senior management oversees the management of financial risks.
+Senior professionals responsible for managing these risks operate within an established financial risk governance framework and are accountable to the Board of Directors and the Audit Committee.
+This framework ensures that financial risk¬ taking activities are governed by appropriate policies and procedures, and that financial risks are identified, measured, and managed in alignment with the Company's policies and risk management objectives.
+In times of financial stress or uncertainty, the management assesses the recoverability of assets and the maturity profile of liabilities to factor these into cash flow forecasts, ensuring adequate liquidity is maintained through internal and external sources of funds.
+These forecasts and underlying assumptions are reviewed and approved by the Board of Directors.

 1. Risk Management Framework